St John the Baptist, Hoxton: History

 In Victorian London the parish's charitable giving was recognised by social campaigners, such as the philanthropist Charles Booth, for its welfare work in a deteriorating inner-city environment.
-Many members of the Church became missionaries in Africa and Asia, among them the first Bishop of Chota Nagpur, the Rt Revd Jabez Cornelius Whiteley, whose father, Chaplain to the Haberdashers' Aske's Hospital School formerly located in Pitfield Street was the Revd Edward Whiteley (1798–1861).
+Many members of the church became missionaries in Africa and Asia, among them the first Bishop of Chota Nagpur, Jabez Cornelius Whitley, whose father, chaplain to the Haberdashers' Aske's Hospital School formerly located in Pitfield Street was the Revd Edward Whiteley (1798–1861).
 Whiteley was appointed the parish's first vicar by the Worshipful Company of Haberdashers as patrons of the living and helped found what became London's largest savings bank (National Savings Bank) to give opportunities to the "local poor", as well as St John's National Schools which still thrive in India.

-The maternal great-great-great-grandfather of Kate Middleton (now the Princess of Wales), John Goldsmith (1827–1888) was married to Esther Jones at St John's Hoxton in 1850.
+The maternal great-great-great-grandfather of Catherine, Princess of Wales, John Goldsmith (1827–1888) was married to Esther Jones at St John's Hoxton in 1850.

 Present day

-The present vicar, the Revd Graham Hunter, serves as a Court member of the Haberdashers' Company and assists the Rt Revd and Rt Hon.
-Dame Sarah Mullally, Bishop of London, pioneer the CofE's ecumenical Health Inequalities Action Group (HIAG) bringing together multi-faith leaders.
+The present vicar, the Revd Graham Hunter, serves as a court member of the Haberdashers' Company and assists Dame Sarah Mullally, Bishop of London.

 The church is part of the HTB (Holy Trinity Brompton) Network and a member of the Evangelical Alliance.

-St John's Hoxton featured on BBC Songs of Praise in 2025.
+St John's Hoxton featured on the BBC programme Songs of Praise in 2025.

 Architecture

 Completed in 1826, St John's is a Regency church in the classical style, and the only one built to the design of the celebrated architect, Francis Edwards, Sir John Soane's foremost pupil.

-A large and elegant example of a Commissioners' church, its original floor plan remains intact as well as notable galleries and décor, including a stunning painted ceiling executed in the early 20th century by the ecclesiastical architect Joseph Arthur Reeve.

-St John's Hoxton is a Grade II* listed building.
+A large example of a Commissioners' church, its original floor plan remains intact as well as its galleries and décor, including a painted ceiling executed in the early 20th century by the ecclesiastical architect Joseph Arthur Reeve.
+St John's Hoxton is a grade II* listed building.

 Pipe organ

-Built and installed in 1915 by the firm of Thomas Sidwell Jones, the organ sits in the choir gallery retaining its original late-Georgian wooden case with an elaborate façade displaying the arms of William IV.
+Built and installed in 1915 by the firm of Thomas Sidwell Jones, the pipe organ sits in the choir gallery retaining its original late-Georgian wooden case with an elaborate façade displaying the arms of William IV.

 Last restored in 1934 by Henry Speechly & Son, St John's organ is known to voice the following stops: